You Work for a Living. But What If You Aren’t Getting Paid Fairly for Your Time?

-Tip stealing can be due to lazy bookkeeping or plain greed, according to WorkingInAmerica.org.
-Some scenarios have included:
+Tip stealing can happen due to lazy bookkeeping or just plain greed.
+According to WorkingInAmerica.org, some tip stealing scenarios include:

-The EPI reports previous research that has shown that wage theft disproportionately hurts low-wage workers, often already the most vulnerable segment of the workforce.
+Research has shown that wage theft disproportionately hurts low-wage workers, often already the most vulnerable segment of the workforce.
+These include jobs like delivery driver, restaurant server, retail, and construction.
 Wage theft victims are more likely to be women, nonwhite or Hispanic, and to have less education.

 Wage and hour disputes are complicated, and bringing a suit against your employer can be intimidating, particularly if they have a team of attorneys on their side.
-We stand ready to fight for you in your efforts to be paid what you potentially deserve.
+Balance the scales with the James Scott Farrin Advantage.

 - Since 1997, we’ve helped more than 60,000 people seeking their fair share.

 - Cases don’t collect dust here.
 We use advanced systems and processes to try and resolve your case – fast!

 - Our formidable team of attorneys loves fighting for you:

 You only have a limited time to pursue your wage and hour claims, so don’t delay.
 Contact us today, or call us at 1-866-900-7078 for a free and confidential case evaluation, 24/7.
 Tell them you mean business!